 An increasing number of distributors are now offering equipment rentals, and this is particularly the case for building materials suppliers.
 Renting equipment is a business that works well with distribution, particularly in industries like construction, building materials, large-scale irrigation and the like.
 However, offering equipment rentals is quite different from a typical distribution business that sells goods from inventory.
-So, to do this properly requires specific equipment rental software capabilities.
+So, to do this properly requires specific equipment rental software for distributors capabilities.
 Some ERP solutions offer both distribution software and equipment rental software capabilities that work together out-of-the-box.

 How is Rental Software Different from Distribution Software?

 Short-term equipment rentals are accounted for as operating leases under FAS13 and US GAAP.
 This means that the business owner retains legal and accounting ownership of the rental equipment.
 Rental items are treated as fixed assets on the lessor’s Balance Sheet.
 Rental income is recorded as items are rented and costs are recorded periodically through depreciation expense.
 Rental items are always non-inventory items and may be serialized or not serialized.
 In contrast, a distribution business purchases goods and capitalizes these into inventory.
 The distributor then marks up these inventoried items and sells them to customers.
-As goods are sold they creates sales income and matching cost of goods sold.
+As goods are sold, they create sales income and associated cost of goods sold.

 How does Rental Software Work?

 Unlike the distribution business, equipment rental items are carried as fixed assets not as inventory.
 The business purchases items like construction equipment for the purpose of renting them rather than to sell them, as a distributor would.
 The rental business then makes these items available for rent for the desired number of days typically at a rental price per day and records rental income.
 Periodically depreciation is recorded on rental items which creates the expense charged against the rental income.
-Good equipment rental software should show the user all the items available for rental as well as the items currently on rental.
-In response to a request to rent a particular item or items, the equipment rental software should allow the user to easily see which of those items are available and which are currently on rental and when expected back.
-It should also be able to easily show the locations of the jobsites or ship-to customers that have the equipment out on an ongoing rental.
+Good equipment rental software for distributors should show the user all the items available for rental as well as the items currently on rental.
+In response to a request to rent a particular item or items, the equipment rental software for distributors should allow the user to easily see which of those items are available and which are currently on rental and when expected back.
+It should also be able to easily show the locations of the jobsites or ship-to customers that have the equipment out on ongoing rentals.

 What are the Key Features of Rental Software?

 There are several important features of good equipment rental software.
-If your equipment rental software is missing any of these key features, it will cut down on efficiency and make your rental operations more challenging.
+If your equipment rental software for distributors is missing any of these key features, it will cut down on efficiency and make your rental operations more challenging.

 Business Day or Calendar Day

-Good equipment rental software should give the option of counting the rental period by business day or by calendar day.
+Good equipment rental software for distributors should give the option of counting the rental period by business day or by calendar day.
 Typically, construction rentals are done by the business day while most consumer-focused rentals are by the calendar day – think of renting a car, for example.